 Based the reserves we have coal should continue to be available for at least a hundred years.
 Depending on new discoveries and technologies, coal reserves may grow.
 For more exact numbers by region, see the sources below:

-http://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy/downloads.html Coal slide pack (PPT) under the energy sectors section
+http://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy/downloads.html Coal slide pack (PPT or PDF) under the energy sectors section

 FAQ #2: Where can I find the world consumption and production of coal?